 This work is billed hourly.
 Plan to book a few months in advance.

 My manuscript assessments are meant to be detailed and clear enough that clients who prefer to revise independently have all the information they need to charge ahead on their own.
 But some clients prefer that I implement some of the revisions for them, and that's fine too!
 This can include restructuring the manuscript or individual chapters, drafting new transitional language, inserting placeholders for new material, trimming superfluous content, and line editing for style and sense.
 We develop a plan of action together, and then I get your manuscript ready for you to take it the last mile to submission.

 I also provide line editing on short documents such as book cover copy, cover letters, responses to reader reports, marketing questionnaires, and other documents you may find yourself generating as part of the publication process.

-I provide video and email consulting on various issues that academic authors face during the publishing process.
+I provide consulting by video, phone, chat, and email on various issues that academic authors face during the publishing process.
 Collaborative consulting work may include:

 Walking you through the academic book publishing process and planning your strategy